 Growing up with technology means Gen Z are used to sifting through the noise to find the information most relevant to them.
 And with that, attention spans are decreasing—Gen Z have an attention span of just 8 seconds versus millennials’ 12 seconds.
 They’re hungry for information, so make sure your user experience is simple and you don’t bombard them with unnecessary content.

 Simple WordPress Theme: The Simple - A Simple Multi-Purpose Business Theme

-The clue’s in the name—this WordPress theme is as simple as it gets!
+The clue’s in the name—this WordPress theme can be used for Gen Z websites and is as simple as it gets!
 With more than 30 demos, you can easily see what your site might look like once you’ve added your content, plus the visually appealing fullscreen pages give the template a modern feel.